murshidazher/murshidazher/README.md

 👋 I'm a Software Engineer based in Sri Lanka 🇱🇰

 You may know me from my work as the maintainer of [trostcss](https://github.com/murshidazher/trostcss).
-We could meet after **work** (not possible due to covid 🦠) or we're just starting our **friendship**.
+I'm always down for a cold brew coffee ☕ and some small conversation with close friends or kind strangers.

 🔥 My objective is to create tools that will help me automate my daily operations.
-I also want to see things flourish on the internet and for people to learn from my failures rather than their own.
+If you've a suggestion on how to improve myself or the world, ping me 🤙.

 My main projects: